Library: Policy

 (7) Department of Veteran's Affairs (VA) Aid and Attendance.
 When a person receives VA Aid and Attendance income and does not pay someone outside of the food benefit household to care for him or her, this is considered as countable income.
 Any portion of the VA Aid and Attendance paid to someone outside of the food benefit household for care is excluded.

 (8) Profit sharing.
-When a household member is a shareholder in an S corporation or a partner in a limited partnership or limited liability company, he or she may receive a distribution or profit share of the business.
+When a household member is a shareholder in an S corporation or a partner who is not self-employed, per OAC 340:50-7-30(a)(4), the household member may receive a distribution or profit share from the business.
 This is considered as unearned income. • 12

 (9) Foster care and DDS room and board payments.
 The household has the option of including a child receiving a foster care payment that includes a kinship care payment or a DDS room and board payment in the food benefit household.
 When the household chooses not to include the child, his or her income is not considered, per OAC 340:50-5-5.
 Foster care payments for children or adults included as household members are considered an unearned income.